wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Velero

   You can now monitor the Velero backup and restore solution.
 This integration is developed and created by the community and falls into to the **Community Integrations** section of the Wavefront **Integrations** page.
+We do not validate the community integrations and they are not fully supported by the Tanzu Observability by Wavefront team.

 ## All 2018 - 2021 Integrations Release Notes